remygrandin/DrawTheNet.IO/README.md

 Additional arguments can be passed to the script to only run parts of the build process, refer to the script for more information.

+The result will be created in the ./dist/ folder.

+As it is a fully static website, you can host it on any webserver.

-## Built with great open source software
+# Built with great open source software

 - **JQuery** https://jquery.com/
 - **Bootstrap** https://getbootstrap.com/